 Banking & Financial ServicesView our Specialists in Banking & Financial Services

-Members of 4 New Square advise on regulatory enforcement action and discrete aspects of the regulatory regime as well as its impact in various contexts, including collective and other complex investment schemes, mergers and acquisitions, flotations, group structures, pensions, employee share schemes and PFI.
+Members of 4 New Square advise and act in litigation concerning all aspects of financial services law.
+We advise upon regulatory enforcement action and discrete aspects of the regulatory regime as well as its impact in various contexts, including commercial and retail banking, collective and other complex investment schemes, mergers and acquisitions, flotations, group structures, pensions, employee share schemes and PFI.

 We have considerable experience of complex banking matters, from mortgage disputes to guarantees to claims under the Payment Services Regulations 2009.

-In line with Chambers’ expertise in professional liability, members of chambers are frequently instructed in claims against financial advisers, including investment, mortgage, pension and tax advisers.
+In line with Chambers’ expertise in professional liability and discipline, members of chambers are frequently instructed in claims and enforcement proceedings against financial professionals, including investment, mortgage, pension and tax advisers.

 Several individuals are recommended in the major directories in this area.